Hugo-cell111/my_ELN/README.md

 and is a modified version of parallel computation.

-If you need to use multiple GPUs, please modify the parameters in train.sh
+If you need to use multiple GPUs, please modify the parameters in eln_train.sh